ElderJackJones/CHARLESV3/README.md

 HA, nice try.
 If you're supposed to use this, you'll have received a document with instructions and videos for setup.

+AUTHORS NOTE: if you already know how to do everything and want a smoother running experience, double click the charles.bat file

 ## TODO

 - [x] Set up basic framework